-- Ask police department to perform a free home security inspection.
+- Ask the police department to perform a free home security assessment.

 - Get to know your neighbors and keep their phone numbers handy for emergencies.

 - If you live alone, don't advertise it.
 Use only your first initial in phone directories and other listings.